 Climbing the corporate ladder, with the goal of reaching upper management positions, can be a frustrating process that can take years, if not decades, to accomplish.
-There is a vast amount of career advice that helps individuals navigate professional waters in hopes of raising through the ranks of their profession.
+There is a vast amount of career advice that helps individuals navigate professional waters in hopes of raising through the ranks of their profession, such as the tips found on https://inspiredmagz.com/steps-to-climbing-the-company-ladder/ on advancing in your career.
 There are 2 key steps, 2 must-dos, that employees can follow to ensure career advancement.
 By focusing on building professional relationships and enthusiastically participating in activities, that are not asked of them, employees climb to the top will be all but guaranteed.

 Climbing The Corporate Ladder: